-As a know-how-driven company, we – like many others – struggle with the topic of knowledge management.
-Since there was no software on the market that would serve our purposes, I looked for other solutions and came across SIDESTREAM.
-Not only did I find a super dynamic, bright team that was very familiar with modern tools, but I also found the first solution that we could use quickly.
-The collaboration was a lot of fun and that's why we will tackle our next projects with SIDESTREAM.
+"As a know-how-driven company, we - like many others - struggle with the topic of knowledge management.
+Since there was no software on the market that served our purposes, I looked for other solutions and came across SIDESTREAM.
+Not only did I find a super dynamic, lively team that was very familiar with modern tools, but also the first solution that was quickly usable for us.
+The collaboration was a lot of fun and therefore we will also tackle our next projects with SIDESTREAM."

 Background